2018/2019 Food Service Licensing Fees,

 - What work or task has the dog been trained to perform?

-To ensure compliance with HIPPA laws, staff cannot ask about the person's disability, require medical documentation, training documentation, or ask that the dog demonstrate its ability to perform the task.
+To ensure compliance with HIPAA laws, staff cannot ask about the person's disability, require medical documentation, training documentation, or ask that the dog demonstrate its ability to perform the task.

 Furthermore, a person with a disability cannot be asked to remove their service animal from the premises unless: